ajcrites/ts-config-mobiquity/README.md

 discuss some possible changes.

 ### Configuration for Tests
-Test files should be excluded from TypeScript configuration via `"exclude": ["src/**/__tests__/*"]`.
+Test files should be excluded from TypeScript build configuration via `"exclude": ["src/**/__tests__/*"]`.
 However, tests still need to conform to formatting and code standards.

-To handle this, you should include a `tsconfig.test.json` file that can extend the corresponding file for your platform.
+Many editors including the standard VS Code use ts-server which does not allow configuration of the `tsconfig.json` path.
+This means that we still need to use `tsconfig.json` for test files. **Thus the `tsconfig.json` file is used for development and tests.** If a separate build configuration is required, it is recommended that you use `tsconfig.build.json`.
+This will be used by any compatible Mobiquity boilerplates/toolkits.

+For consistency's sake, the test/dev files in this library are named `tsconfig.json`.
+Those intended for building are `tsconfig.build.json`.
+**The exception is that the core package uses `tsconfig.test.json` for test/dev and `tsconfig.json` for its base.** However, you should generally not need to import the core package.

 ```
 {
-  "extends": "./node_modules/ts-config-mobiquity-react-native/tsconfig.test.json",
+  "extends": "./node_modules/ts-config-mobiquity-react-native/tsconfig.json",
   "include": ["src/**/*"]
 }
 ```